Nanoux/Bus-in-a-Desert/README.md

 # Bus-in-a-Desert
 Its a bus in a very big desert

-I made this game at the request of a friend to make a modern version of Desert Bus, I made this, than the official Desert Bus remaster came out and kind of killed my motivation:P
+I made this game at the request of a friend to make a modern version of Desert Bus, I made this, than the official Desert Bus remaster came out and kind of killed my motivation :P

 For this project, I made a custom Bus model, infinite terrain generation system,custom shaders, car control system, graphics settings, and an AI.
+Be careful if you download, old me didn't know how to trim unused assets it seems.

 WASD to drive if AI isnt on, arrow keys to look around, and F to switch camera modes.